jwikman/nab-al-tools/CONTRIBUTING.md

 ### Pull Requests

-All pull requests should be should reference an issue.
+All pull requests should reference an issue.
 Exceptions can be made for documentation updates, please be as descriptive as possible in the PR description.
 Any code changes not referring to a known bug or accepted enhancement will be strongly questioned.
 This to maintain code quality and to ensure that time is spent on fixing problems that are important to users.

+* All tests should pass locally.
+If tests are failing unrelated to changes you've made; create an issue.
+* Create pull request as draft
+* Write a good description if the referenced issue is lacking information regarding the indented solution.
+* Once all build checks/test have passed set the PR to Ready for review.

 ## Getting Started